-According to Jason Golnick, DDS, MS, a pediatric dentist with practices in Taylor and West Bloomfield, there’s a lot of misinformation out there about wisdom teeth.
+According to Dr. Jason Golnick, a pediatric dentist with practices in Taylor and West Bloomfield, there’s a lot of misinformation out there about wisdom teeth.
 After all, they’re a part of your child’s mouth that rarely receives much attention – unless, that is, they have to be removed!
 So let’s look at some of the basics.

 Behind the name

 No one is certain why the third molars received the moniker “wisdom teeth.”
 The prevailing theory is that since these teeth are the last to appear and usually come in when children are older and therefore wiser, they became known as “wisdom teeth.”

 Although most wisdom teeth come in or “erupt” much earlier, they can appear as late as into a person’s 20s, explains Dr. Golnick.
 Not every person has wisdom teeth – and, even if you do, there’s no guarantee you’ll have all four.
 Some people only have one or two and, in rare instances, some have more than four.

 If your child does have wisdom teeth, that doesn’t necessarily mean they’ll need to have a wisdom tooth removal.
 Some wisdom teeth never make an appearance above the gum line, while others sit in the back of your child’s mouth without causing any problems.
 But for about 60-70 percent of Dr. Golnick’s patients, the presence of these third molars can lead to some serious dental problems if they’re not removed.